fel-dias-gn/design-token-gn/README.md

 # Design Token Transformer [GN tests]

+A experimentation to test the interaction between Figma, Style Dictionary and Github.

 This package is supposed to be used together with the [Design Tokens plugin for Figma](https://github.com/lukasoppermann/design-tokens).
 It transforms the exported design tokens using [Amazon style dictionary](https://amzn.github.io/style-dictionary/#/).